kmfu/kmfu.github.io/_pages/about.md

 Kaiming (Kimi) Fu is a doctoral student in the Electrical and Computer Engineering at the University of California, Davis.
 He is working with guidance from Prof. [Stavros G. Vougioukas](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) and Prof. [Brian N. Bailey](https://baileylab.ucdavis.edu/people/index.html).
 Before that, He received M.S degree in Mechanical Engineering from Purdue University in West Lafayette, Indiana (2019).
 His research is interdisciplinary, incorporating his expertise in engineering and computer science to focus on agricultural robotics and computer vision.
 His research interest includes:
 * Simulation Design and Optimization for Robotics.
-* Interference Study based on CUDA and Voxel.
+* Conducting Interference Analysis with CUDA and Voxel Technology.
-* Object Detection through Deep Learning Enhanced by Multispectral Synthetic Data.
+* Enhancing Object Detection in Complex Lighting with Multispectral Synthetic Data and Deep Learning.
 * Various Application of [Helios](https://baileylab.ucdavis.edu/software/helios/index.html), a versatile modeling framework.